Patricia Kennealy-Morrison: Lizard Queen Press, the Rennie Stride Mysteries and more recent work

 Ungrateful Dead: Murder at the Fillmore is the first in a series of murder mysteries set in the turbulent world of 1960s rock & roll.
 Ungrateful Dead introduces the protagonist, Rennie Stride, rock reporter/detective, and her boyfriend (later husband) Turk Wayland, superstar English lead guitarist.
 Kennealy-Morrison has described the series as:

 Seamlessly blending the fictional with the real: the stars, the bands, the music, all the excitement of the most incredible decade of the last century ...
 Full of rockworld dish and attitude, created by someone who was not only there for it but made some of it happen herself, and who took just enough drugs to get into it and not so many that she can't remember it ...

 Ungrateful Dead was published on November 1, 2007, to coincide with both the Day of the Dead and The Celtic New Year.
 Further novels in the Rennie Stride series are California Screamin': Murder at Monterey Pop (May 2009), Love Him Madly: Murder at the Whisky (March 2010), A Hard Slay's Night: Murder at the Royal Albert Hall (January 2011), Go Ask Malice: Murder at Woodstock (November 2012), and Scareway to Heaven: Murder at the Fillmore East (December 2014).
 The most recent in the series is Daydream Bereaver: Murder on the Good Ship Rock&Roll (published March 2016).

+Death

+She died in her sleep, at the age of 75 on July 21, 2021, in bed in her apartment.
+The cause of death was listed as complications from heart disease.